-Just like a car, your spa pool needs care and general maintenance to keep it looking good and running smoothly!
+Just like a car, your swim spa needs care and general maintenance to keep it looking good and running smoothly!

-To ensure your spa pool is ready to be used at all times, we need to treat and balance the water to keep it clean, fresh and inviting.
+To ensure your swim spa is ready to be used at all times, we need to treat and balance the water to keep it clean, fresh and inviting.